← Back to blog

 Common failure modes (what breaks first)

-Is Stripe always the ‘serious’ choice?
+Is Stripe always the better long-term choice?

 Does LemonSqueezy automatically solve affiliate payouts?